Skip to content

 The server stores public keys.
 This library provides no built-in mechanism for:

-• Key revocation — there is no built-in blocklist; deleting the public key from your database is the only revocation mechanism.
+• Key revocation — deleting the public key from your database is the only revocation mechanism.

 Transport security